LatinumFinance/LatinumFinance.github.io/traditional_wallet_setup.md

 Click the `"traditional-wallet-setup"` tab in Discord and submit a ticket with the requested information.
 (Registered Latinum Finance Wallet Address, E-Mail Address)

-`Email is used to confirm withdraw ONLY!`
+`Email is used to confirm unstaking ONLY!`
 >Step 3:
 >